rbaheti/Sprint-Challenge--Theory-Algorithms/theory/README.md

   Remember the ε transition can be used to move between states without consuming input.

+  Answer: Please refer to the attached picture "stateMachineDiagram1.png"

 * A lion can be sleeping, eating, hunting, or preening.
 Draw a state machine diagram for the lion and label the transition events that cause state transitions.

+  Answer: Please refer to the attached picture "stateMachineDiagram2.png"

 * The VT-100 terminal (console) outputs text to the screen as it receives it over the wire.
 One exception is that when it receives an